JonathanSerafini/gem-query_syntax/README.md

     $ gem install query_syntax

+** NOTE ** Updated, as of 1.0.4 only compatible with newer chefs with filter_results

 ## Usage

 QuerySyntax::Query provides bang and non-bang methods for and, or, not, where which determine whether we are modifying the current object or whether we are returning a new object.
 In most cases though, QuerySyntax will return the QuerySyntax object so that we can chain at will.